Steven Spurrier (wine merchant): Awards

 Spurrier received several international awards for wine writing including Le Prix de Champagne Lanson and the Bunch Prize, both for articles published in Decanter.
 In 2001 he was awarded Le Grand Prix de l’Academie Internationale du Vin and The Maestro Award in honor of Andre Tchelistcheff.
 In 1988 he was made Le Personalite de l’Annee (Oenology) for his services to French wine.
 He has also received the Ritz Carlton Millennia Singapore Lifetime Achievement Award and the Prix Louis Marinier.
 He was a regular judge on the international wine tasting circuit and the chairman of the Japan Wine Challenge and the Decanter World Wine Awards.

 Portrayal

 Alan Rickman portrayed Steven Spurrier in the 2008 film Bottle Shock.
 During its production, Spurrier warned of taking legal action in the event of misrepresentation.
 Having read the script, Spurrier stated, "There is hardly a word that is true in the script and many, many pure inventions as far as I am concerned".
-A documentary by Jason Wise about the 1976 tasting is planned for release in summer 2022.